Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Conformal Embedding Flows

 \subsection{Designing Conformal Embedding Flows}

-In general, there is no unifying way to parameterize all conformal embeddings (See App. \ref{app:conformal} for more discussion).
-Despite this, we can identify expressive classes of embeddings.
-For a conformal embedding $\bg$ to be useful in a CEF we must be able to sample with $\bg(\bu)$, perform inference with $\bg^{\dagger}(\bx)$, and compute the conformal factor $\lambda(\bu)$.
-To build a parameterizable and scalable model $\bg$, it helps to work with conformal building blocks $\bg_i: \cU_{i-1} \to \cU_{i}$ (where $\cU_{0} = \cU$ and $\cU_k = \cX$), which we compose to produce the full conformal embedding $\bg$:
+Having established the model's high-level structure and training objective, it remains for us to design conformal embeddings $\bg$ which are capable of representing complex data manifolds.
+For $\bg$ to be useful in a CEF we must be able to sample with $\bg(\bu)$, perform inference with $\bg^{\dagger}(\bx)$, and compute the conformal factor $\lambda(\bu)$.
+In general, there is no unifying way to parameterize the entire family of such conformal embeddings (see App. \ref{app:conformal} for more discussion).
+As when designing standard bijective flows, we can only identify subfamilies of conformal embeddings which we parameterize and compose to construct an expressive flow.
+To this end, we work with conformal building blocks $\bg_i: \cU_{i-1} \to \cU_{i}$ (where $\cU_{0} = \cU$ and $\cU_k = \cX$), which we compose to produce the full conformal embedding $\bg$:

 In turn, $\bg$ is conformal because

 Our goal in the remainder of this section is to design classes of conformal building blocks which can be parameterized and learned in a CEF.